coveo/source.coveo.com/_posts/2019-05-17-prometheus-memory.md

 ![](/images/2019-05-17-prometheus-memory/image3.png)

-After applying optimization, sample rate has been divided by 4
+After applying optimization, the sample rate was reduced by 75%.
 ![](/images/2019-05-17-prometheus-memory/image2019-5-13_15-27-4.png)

-Pod memory usage has been immediately divided by 2 after deploying our optimization and is now at 8 Gb which represent a 375% improvement of the memory usage.
+Pod memory usage was immediately halved after deploying our optimization and is now at 8Gb, which represents a 375% improvement of the memory usage.

 ## What we learned

 * Labels in metrics have more impact on the memory usage than the metrics itself.
-* Memory seen by docker is not the memory really used by prometheus.
+* Memory seen by Docker is not the memory really used by Prometheus.
-* Go profiling is a nice debugging tool.
+* The Go profiler is a nice debugging tool.

-###### Useful urls
+## Useful urls

 * <https://github.com/prometheus/tsdb/blob/master/head.go>
 * <https://fabxc.org/tsdb/>